 Determined to get out of the hell hole that I saw myself in, I chose to dive right in this time and discover for myself how the troubled equation with my parents could stunt my personal and professional growth as revealed by these masters.
 To assist me in the journey, this cover story was born.

-“All the thoughts and actions the mother undergoes is felt by the foetus.
-A negative environment can be created when factors like gender preference, financial difficulties, worry and anxiety, not wanting the pregnancy, all create a feeling of being unwanted and rejected.
+“All the thoughts and actions the mother undergoes is felt by the fetus.
+A negative environment can be created when factors like gender preference, financial difficulties, worry, and anxiety, not wanting the pregnancy, all create a feeling of being unwanted and rejected.
 Parents can spend a lifetime explaining, but cannot really erase this hurt, spilling into adulthood, influencing all our personal and professional decisions.”

-If exposed to excessive negative energy in the womb, the foetus is bound to grow into an emotionally weak child, she stresses.
+If exposed to excessive negative energy in the womb, the fetus is bound to grow into an emotionally weak child, she stresses.

 “Comparisons between siblings and other peers can damage a child’s psyche too.
 The first layer of information comes from parents.
-Not just the words but even the thoughts of the parents can help build a child’s self-image, because it trusts its parents so blindly.
-Constant criticism or physical violence can make a child grow up with the feeling of never being loved,” emphasises Shivani.
+Not just the words but even the thoughts of the parents can help build a child’s self-image because it trusts its parents so blindly.
+Constant criticism or physical violence can make a child grow up with the feeling of never being loved,” emphasizes Shivani.

 you experienced at four or 14, remains within you.’

 Elaborating on this, Samadarshini of One World Academy says, “The depth in these relationships determines the quality of your relationships with the rest of the world.
 If you have problems with your father, you are most likely to have strained relationships with an authority figure like a boss, consequently affecting your professional growth; and if the relationship with your mother is strained, then intimate relations might be affected.
 You will also not be aligned on the path of prosperity,” she says.